Please note that this post uses affiliate links products.

 I began with a small tin containing a selection and then bought as I needed them.
 The flower cane below was made using the shapes in this tin of cutters.
 You can find the full easy flower cane tutorial here.

-The tin of shapes can be found here in the UK and here in the US (*Affiliate*).
+The tin of shapes can be found here in the UK, here in the US and here in Canada (*Affiliate*).
 I think I have used them for pretty much every project I have ever done and the kids enjoyed them in this Fimo Kids Project.
 From here I bought these smaller cutters UK and US (*Affiliate*).
 Both sets give a lovely cut in the clay.

 Top Tip – They are also useful for making beads of a uniform size.
 I roll the clay out on my clay machine and cut circles in it for beads.
 That way the beads always come out the same size